Annie Goodrich Nurse Practitioner Fellowship

 History

-The IOL is part of Hartford HealthCare’s Behavioral Health Network.
+The Institute of Living is part of Hartford HealthCare’s Behavioral Health Network.
 It is located on 35 beautiful acres designed by renowned landscape architect Fredrick Law Olmsted (father of landscape architecture).
 Olmsted believed an “oasis of a rural landscape created against an urban backdrop provided refuge for the human mind to heal and for the spirit to thrive”.
-Our beautiful campus supports both the hospital’s mission –to improve the health and healing of the people and communities we serve – and vision – to be the most trusted for personalized, coordinated care.
-Hartford HealthCare’s organizational values — Safety, Excellence, Integrity, Caring and Equity - have direct bearing on all we do.
+Our beautiful campus supports both the hospital’s mission (to improve the health and healing of the people and communities we serve) and vision (to be the most trusted for personalized, coordinated care).
+Hartford Healthcare’s organizational values — Safety, Excellence, Integrity, Caring and Health Equity - have a direct bearing on all we do.

 The Institute of Living opened in 1822 as the first hospital in Connecticut and the third in the United States.
 Our heritage stems from John Locke, who, in the late 1600s, proposed a revolutionary idea that all men have inalienable rights.
 This notion trickled down to the mentally ill and, in 1792, ushered in the “unchaining of the insane” at the Bicêtre Asylum in France.
 In the United States, the notion of humane care of the mentally ill was championed by Dr. Eli Todd.
-He first proposed the “establishment of an institution for the mentally ill following this [very] progressive thinking.”
-The institution came to be known as the Hartford Retreat, and later, as the Institute of Living.
+He first proposed the “establishment of an institution for the mentally ill following this [very] progressive thinking”.
+The institution came to be known as the Hartford Retreat, and later, as the Institute of Living (IOL).

 The Institute of Living merged with Hartford Hospital in October 1994.
-The Behavioral Health Network of Hartford HealthCare – composed of the IOL, Natchaug Hospital, Rushford and the behavioral health divisions of Hartford Hospital, Windham Hospital, Backus Hospital, St. Vincent’s Medical Center, The Hospital of Central Connecticut and MidState Medical Center - provides a full continuum of mental health and substance abuse recovery services, as well as quality community-based treatment programs.
-Personalized care is provided by compassionate, knowledgeable and experienced clinicians who also integrate care for patients’ primary healthcare needs.
+The Behavioral Health Network of Hartford Healthcare includes several acute care behavioral health entities as well as outpatient behavioral health treatment centers.
+The Institute of Living is one of the entities within Hartford HealthCare.
+Our organization provides a full continuum of mental health and substance abuse recovery services, as well as quality community-based treatment programs.
+Personalized care is provided by compassionate, knowledgeable and experienced clinicians who also integrate care for patients’ primary healthcare needs”.

 Mission & Vision

-Training Program
+Fellowship Training

-In the 10 months, fellows will transform their understanding of the complexities characterized by the lived experiences of individuals, families and communities suffering with psychiatric mental illness.
+In the 10 months, fellows will transform their understanding of the complexities characterized by the lived experiences of individuals, families and communities suffering with psychiatric mental health illness.
 Fellows will enhance and refine skills, knowledge and wisdom to heighten professional and clinical expertise.
 The program will take each fellow beyond the science of advanced psychiatric nursing, in all modalities, toward the advancement of artful practice.
-Program foci will include relationship development, enhanced self-awareness and strengthened skills in reflective practice that will move fellows far beyond their graduate academic experiences.
+Program foci will include relationship development, enhanced self-awareness and strengthen skills in reflective practice that will move fellows far beyond their graduate academic experiences.

-Possible Specialty Educational Rotations by Track
+Specialty Educational Rotations by track might include

 Child/Adolescent Track: